jgreywolf/runiq/docs/examples/c4-architecture.md

 - **Nested Containers**: Deep container nesting (container within container) doesn't position correctly yet.
 Use flat hierarchies with multiple containers at the same level as a workaround.
 - **Component Nesting**: Component diagrams should show components within ONE container, not multiple nested levels.

-These limitations are being addressed - see the roadmap for updates.

-## References

 - Official C4 Model: https://c4model.com/
 - C4 Model Book: https://leanpub.com/visualising-software-architecture